Who & Why

 Swim Feral was founded by Jamima Latimer and Sonya Moorhead.
 They are both artists with a cold water habit and made friends swimming together in a dam on top of a blustery hill in the Yorkshire moors.

-I started outdoor swimming about 3 years ago.
+I started outdoor swimming about three years ago.
 I go pretty much everyday, all year round.
 I love it, its kept me sane through some tough times and brought me plenty of brilliantly bizarre and joy filled times.

 As well as raising money for a great cause the experience inspired two things in me: